 Yes, we can all commit to being more observant, and we can educate our staff to do the same.
 But is this enough?
 When we’re up to our eyes in work, will we fall victim to a cunningly sent, fraudulent email?

 So, how can we protect ourselves without meticulous examination of every single email we receive?

 Help is at hand from software that can be used to spot anomalies within emails and send warning alerts, so preventing costly mistakes before they occur.
-Office 365 Enhanced will do just that.
+Microsoft 365 Enhanced Security will do just that.
 Red warning alert bars are added to emails that have anomalous addresses, differentiating the email from all the other non-fraudulent mails in the crowded mailbox.
 Flagged emails can then be checked before any action is taken, ensuring that the intended Colleague Impersonation is unsuccessful.

 Find out more about Colleague Impersonation and how Net Primates can help you from becoming a victim.
 CALL 02381 800 800 or visit www.netprimates.com/contact